RishiketTripathi/code-demo/README.md

 # code-demo
-This is my first repository
+This is my first repository.
+Author - Rishiket Tripathi